Hitzforev/TASK1_VSD_SURAJ/README.md

-# Task-4:By making use of RISCV Core: Verilog Netlist and Testbench, perform an experiment of Functional Simulation and observe the waveforms

-# Use the Risc_V Core Verilog netlist and testbench for functional simulation experiment.
+# Task-4:By making use of RISCV Core: Use the Risc_V Core Verilog netlist and testbench for functional simulation experiment.
 Upload waveform snapshots for the commands on your Github<br/>

 1.Clone the Reference Repository First,clone the repository that contains the Verilog netlist and testbench:<br/>